emmercm/www/src/blog/_pinning-python.md

 ## Another example

-I recently used this strategy to pin my
+I recently used this strategy to pin my [MkDocs](https://www.mkdocs.org/) packages in [igir#842](https://github.com/emmercm/igir/pull/842/files).
+The result was that every time the documentation site for Igir got deployed it would look the exact same as it did before, with no surprise changes from unpinned version number

 ```shell
 # docker run --interactive --tty --rm --volume "$PWD:/pwd" --workdir "/pwd" python:3 sh -c 'pip install --requirement requirements.txt && pip freeze --exclude setuptools --exclude wheel'